coschain/wasm-compiler/contracts/proposal/README.md

 void disagree(const std::string& id)
 ```

-- votes are not irrevocable, i.e. the voter has no chance to change her mind after voting.
+- votes are irrevocable, i.e. the voter has no chance to change her mind after voting.

 ### Approve a proposal